gkikola/shellscripts/README.md

 Scripts
 -------

+* cargo-checkall: In a Rust project directory, check for errors, run Clippy with `cargo clippy`, and check formatting with `cargo fmt -- --check`.
 * checkplaylist: Read an .m3u playlist and verify that all of the files in the playlist exist.
 * listincompatiblefilenames: Find files within a directory (and its